Evaluation of the adult with chest pain of esophageal origin

 Recurring substernal chest pain that is not due to coronary artery disease is a common clinical problem [1-4].
 Recurrent unexplained chest pain can significantly impact patient quality of life and represents a major economic burden because of continued utilization of clinician and emergency facilities [5,6].

 This topic will review the pathophysiology, etiology, and evaluation of chest pain of presumed esophageal origin.
 Common causes of chest pain in primary care practice and the diagnostic approach to chest pain are discussed elsewhere.
-(See "Diagnostic approach to chest pain in adults" and "Evaluation of the adult with chest pain in the emergency department".)
+(See "Outpatient evaluation of the adult with chest pain" and "Evaluation of the adult with chest pain in the emergency department".)

 Among outpatients who present with chest pain, approximately one-third to one-half of patients have musculoskeletal chest pain, 10 to 20 percent have a gastrointestinal cause, 10 percent have stable angina, 5 percent have respiratory conditions, and approximately 2 to 4 percent have acute myocardial ischemia (including myocardial infarction) [7-10].
 The prevalence of noncardiac chest pain in the community is 13 percent and is similar in men and women .